 Primary Research for Undergraduates at BISC

-The BISC program has an unusual emphasis on primary research, an academic possibility most students don’t get to experience until postgraduate studies.
+The BISC program places an emphasis on primary research, an academic possibility most students do not get to experience until their postgraduate studies.
 We set up opportunities for primary research for both first year and upper year undergraduates; because we believe it fosters active learning and independent thought.

-Primary research has proved a key element of the BISC program that motivates first years to high achievement as they continue their degree, and upper years towards graduate school and employment with enhanced resumes.
+Primary research has proved a key element of the BISC program that motivates our first years to high achievement as they continue their degree, while upper years will head towards graduate school and employment with enhanced resumes.